Preeya0112/TechFarmig-App/README.md

 ## License
 Tech Farming App is licensed under the MIT License.
 See `LICENSE` for more information.

-## Contact
-For any queries or support, please contact us at bhobhriaaman.33@gmail.com

 Thank you for using Tech Farming App!
 We hope you have a great experience.